KenanY/domainitter/README.md

 # domainitter

-Formerly "Pastebin-Domains-Center-AutoSubmitter"
+(formerly "Pastebin-Domains-Center-AutoSubmitter")

+## WARNING ##
+### Pastebin has banned my IP address because this script spams their servers!
+###I will no longer be working on it, and I highly recommend that you do not use it.

+## About
 This is a simple Python script which uses the list of [top one million sites according to Alexa.com][1] and submits them to [Pastebin's domains center][2].
 I know the accuracy of Alexa's rankings are [not][4] [so][5] [good][6], but it doesn't matter for this script.
 All I needed was a large list of websites (and one million is quite enough).

-I wrote this one night while I was bored.
-I still run it on occasion just for the heck of it.
+I created this because I was bored one night.

 ## Usage